StevenYang23/Optimal_Portfolio_Allocation/README.md

 - Well-grounded in statistical theory

 **When to Use**:
-- Number of assets (k) is large relative to sample size (n)
+- Number of assets is large relative to sample size
 - Sample period is short
 - Portfolio weights exhibit high variability
 - Looking to improve out-of-sample performance

-**Mathematical Notes**:
-- Shrinkage toward MVP is theoretically motivated: MVP return represents a natural "center" of the return distribution
-- The shrinkage intensity formula accounts for the covariance structure, providing optimal shrinkage in mean-squared error sense
-- As sample size increases, shrinkage intensity naturally decreases (s_w → 0)

 ---